pkp/pkp-docs/dev/documentation/en/architecture-repositories.md

 ## Dependency Injection

-A `Repository` is instantiated with Laravel's [Service Container](https://laravel.com/docs/8.x/container).
-Any arguments in its contructor that have type hints will be resolved through [automatic dependency injection](https://laravel.com/docs/8.x/container#automatic-injection).
+A `Repository` is instantiated with Laravel's [Service Container](https://laravel.com/docs/11.x/container).
+Any arguments in its constructor that have type hints will be resolved through [automatic dependency injection](https://laravel.com/docs/11.x/container#automatic-injection).

 ```php
 namespace PKP\publication;